 Manual labor is characteristic of Cistercian life.
 We work to realize our own financial support like the vast majority of persons who shoulder difficult conditions to earn a living.
-For the monks of Holy Cross Abbey this work includes the care of the land and buildings and the service of the community and our guests, in addition to the operation of the Monastery Bakery, Gift Shop, and Natural Cemetery, our chief means of support.
+For the monks of Holy Cross Abbey this work includes the care of the land and buildings and the service of the community and our guests, in addition to the operation of the Monastery Bakery, Gift Shop, and Natural Cemetery.

 Hospitality and Prayer